Buddhist meditation

 1. Choose to devote the energy to develop compassion, wisdom as well as the power to benefit all of the people.

 2. Think of how long this precious life of ours is.
 Everything that we know change.
-Your entire existence depends on the exhalation and inhalation.
+Your entire existence depends on exhalation and inhalation.
 There isn’t any time to waste.

 3. Everything which exists around us has a cause, and each action that we take has consequences.
 It reflects the truth of interdependence and signifies that your actions have much more impact than we actually think.